harry-jw-plymouth/3015-CW1/README.md

 It was also used as a coding assistant to advise on how to move forward with sections I was not initially sure how too initally.
 For example, when programming the camera movement, I was unsure initially how to edit the position and use GLFW functionality as the GLFW window was in scene runner and thus innacessible to the code in scene basic unfiform where I wanted to place the code.
 The AI suggested the solution (mentioned in the how does it work section) which I was then able to implement
 Another key example of where AI was used was for correctly setting up the texture on the terrain.
 Originally when setting this up the texture would repeat for every single "square" in the terrain, as the fragment shader was treating each square as an entirely separate object.
 This made the terrain look unusual and far from what was desired.
 While I was understanding the issue,I was unable to figure out exactly how to fix it.
 For this reason AI was used to point out where I was going wrong, suggesting the addition of new uniform values allowing the code to calculate which bit of the texture should be rendered on each "square" of the terrain grid.
-It was also a great help in shaders when it came to assisting with solving issues as this was an area where lots of issues arose when developing
+It was also a great help in shaders when it came to assisting with solving issues as this was a key area where unexpected things could occur